platinasystems/website/content/en/docs/cluster-head/user-guide.md

 ### Getting to the BMC Console

-The RS-232 port on the front of the appliance is used to drive the system console of the Platina appliance _and_ the console of the Baseboard Management Controller (BMC).
+The RS-232 port on the front of the Cluster Head is used to drive the system console of the Platina Cluster Head _and_ the console of the Baseboard Management Controller (BMC).
 This section demonstrates how to toggle between the BMC console and the system console.

 To switch to BMC console: